 Improving the Battery and Hitting will be taught by the Gamecock coaching and clinic staff

-Bringing over 20 years of coaching experience to the table, Lisa Navas joined South Carolina's staff as associate head coach in June of 2012.
-No stranger to success, Navas links up with fellow former North Carolina assistant and current Gamecock head coach Beverly Smith after the duo spent two years on staff together in Chapel Hill.
-Navas oversees the Gamecock infielders and catchers while also helping with all aspects of the program.
+Bringing over 20 years of coaching experience to the table, Lisa Navas joined South Carolina's staff as associate head coach in July of 2012.
+No stranger to success, Navas links up with fellow former North Carolina assistant and current Gamecock head coach Beverly Smith after the duo spent two seasons on staff together in Chapel Hill.
+Navas oversees the Gamecock infielders and catchers while also assisting with all aspects of the program.

-For nine seasons, Navas led North Carolina State, starting the program in 2004 and going 296-226 during her tenure.
+The first Wolfpack softball coach, Navas started the North Carolina State program in 2004 and going 296-226 during her nine-year tenure.
 The Wolfpack won the 2006 Atlantic Coast Conference regular season and tournament titles and made two appearances in the NCAA Tournament (2006-07).
 Eight of Navas' student-athletes garnered first-team All-ACC honors with 10 taking National Fastpitch Coaches Association All-Southeast Region accolades.
 For three-consecutive years, a member of the Wolfpack earned one of the league's individual awards, including Navas's ACC Coach of the Year in 2006, and she coached her second league Rookie of the Year in 2012, Renada Davis.
 In 2007, Navas tutored Abbie Sims to both the ACC Player of the Year and third-team NFCA All-America accolades.

 In Navas's two seasons with the Tar Heels working under NFCA Hall-of-Famer Donna Papa, UNC played in the ACC Tournament championship both seasons, including winning its first tourney in 2001.
 Six players on those two teams achieved All-ACC honors, while Tiffany Tolleson grabbed second-team NFCA All-America status in 2002 under Navas's tutelage.
 North Carolina set the school home run record in 2002 while Navas oversaw the hitting.